+It is important that we provide help for children.
 Roughly 10% of incarcerated parents in state prison have a child in a foster home or other state care.
-Some estimates indicate that as many as 1 in 8 children who are subjects of reports of maltreatment and investigated by child welfare agencies have parents who were recently arrested.
-Though there is clearly overlap between the prison system and the child welfare system, it is often difficult for prison officials to know how to help incarcerated parents stay in touch with their children in foster care and work towards reunification.
-Similarly, it is difficult for child welfare agencies to know how to engage parents in prison.
-The purpose of this toolkit is to help facilitate communication and cooperation between child welfare agencies and federal prisons so that parents can stay engaged in their children’s lives (youth.gov).
+Some estimates indicate that as many as 1 in 8 children whose parents were recently arrested are subjects of mistreatment and investigated by child welfare agencies.
+Though there is clearly overlap between the prison system and the child welfare system.
+Prison officials have difficulty knowing how to help incarcerated parents stay in touch with their children in foster care and work towards reunification.

 It is very important to lean on family and friends during this time and accept help that is available to you.
-We appreciate that this is not so easy to do and you may feel like hiding away.
+Building Families Together appreciates that this is not so easy to do and you may feel like hiding away.
 However, for the sake of managing family life it may be necessary to turn to your support network even during the early days.

 Children in this situation feel very emotional and this may be likened to grief.
 Children may be left wondering how are they going to cope with the daily chores, school, and managing life.
 It is very natural to feel overwhelmed by this and lose confidence.
 Many children cope with this situation differently and do what they feel is right.
 For some it may appear as though they are coping and getting on with things but for others it may be the opposite.

 - Write down all the questions you have and start to work through them slowly.

 - Seek advice sometimes it is important to seek advice instead of doing it alone.

 - Exercise.
 Regular exercise can help your brain better deal with stress.

 - Meditation.
 Tap into your inner monk.
 Meditation can take many forms.
 Simply doing light stretching, deep breathing, Yoga, or Tai Chi can help.